onefrankguy/frankmitchell.org/posts/regulating-voltage-with-junk-box-parts.md

 <img class="game art" width="640px" height"640px"
      src="/images/norcal-40a-voltage-regulator-switch.jpg"
-     alt="An overhead view of the single pole double throw on/off switch in the NorCal 40A transceiver, showing the three solder pads that attach the switch to the PCB.", title="An overhead view of the single pole double throw on/off switch in the NorCal 40A transceiver, showing the three solder pads that attach the switch to the PCB." />
+     alt="An overhead view of the single pole double throw on/off switch in the NorCal 40A transceiver, showing the three solder pads that attach the switch to the circuit board.", title="An overhead view of the single pole double throw on/off switch in the NorCal 40A transceiver, showing the three solder pads that attach the switch to the circuit board." />

 The top leg (as seen in the picture above, it's the one closest to you) isn't connected to anything.
 I probed the joint with the continuity check function on